Dagobah0/ProceduralSokoban/README.md

 - Clean useless rooms
 - Clean alone walls (wall surrounded by 7 floor or more)

-First we to replace dead cells by walls to avoid long one width corridor for example.
+First we replace dead cells by walls to avoid long one width corridor for example.
 Then we search the biggest room in the level, and we fill by walls all other rooms.
 Finally, we remove some alone walls to avoid cheese effect (a lot of alone walls inside the level).

 ### Crates placement